jerguslejko/website/_posts/2019-01-29-test-your-morph-map.md

 If you have ever used Laravel's [morph map](https://laravel.com/docs/5.7/eloquent-relationships#custom-polymorphic-types) feature, you might know that it's _really_ easy to forget to update the morph map once you move a model to a different namespace.

-For reference, what I mean when I talk about **"morph map"**, I'm referring to the mapping between a model class name and a string, which represents the model on the database level.
+For reference, what I mean when I'm talking about **"morph map"**, I'm referring to the mapping between a model class name and a string, which represents the model on the database level.

 ```php
 public function boot()